 “I would rather be attacked than unnoticed.
-For the worst thing you can do to an author is to be silent as to his works.”
+For the worst thing, you can do to an author is to be silent as to his works.”

 Samuel Johnson (English author)

-An abundance of the much-celebrated authors agree, not unlike the legendary English author, that literature stands firm on the grounds of literary analyses and critique from the readers.
+An abundance of much-celebrated authors agrees, not unlike the legendary English author, that literature stands firm on the grounds of literary analyses and critique from the readers.
 All those college and university essays on literary analyses of poems, prose, novels, and whatnot are actually for instilling in the students the skills of composing a deft critique by understanding the author's reasons behind the choice of words and phrases.
-Why do the writers write the way they do?
-They do so simply to invoke the feelings in us that they wish to – with the help of the words and sentences that they string together, they are able to bring life to situations, inanimate objects and create a world of dilemmas among the minds of the readers.
+Why do writers write the way they do?
+They do so simply to invoke the feelings in us that they wish to – with the help of the words and sentences that they string together, they are able to bring life to situations, and inanimate objects and create a world of dilemmas among the minds of the readers.

 Literary terms: what are they?